Blue Physician Recognition

 Tier I Applies to all eligible CAP contracting professional providers

 (a.)
-Electronically access member benefit information for eligibility, formulary, and medication history a minimum of 15 times per quarter.
+Electronically access member benefit information for eligibility, formulary, and medication history a minimum of 45 times per quarter.
 (1.0%, applies to E/M CPT codes only)

 (b.)
-Minimum generic prescribing of 70 percent (for all BCBSKS members with a prescription drug benefit) (.50%, applies to E/M CPT codes only)
+Minimum generic prescribing of 75 percent (for all BCBSKS members with a prescription drug benefit) (.50%, applies to E/M CPT codes only)

 BCBSKS will obtain reports from Prime Therapeutics to validate these metrics quarterly.